John B. Adams '71

 Partner, Williams Mullen, Richmond, VA

 Mr. Cabell focuses his practice on four areas including commercial real estate, corporate, estate planning and the representation of institutions of higher education.
-He was named to the list of Best Lawyer's in America by Corporate Counsel Magazine for 2011 and 2012.
-He serves on the Board of Trustees of the Mariners Museum, Brookfield Home, Ducks Unlimited, and Theatre IV and is President of the Cabell Foundation.
-Mr. Cabell is listed in The Best Lawyers in America for Real Estate Law.
+He is consistently named to the list of Best Lawyer's in America by Corporate Counsel Magazine.
+In addition to his service on the Hampden-Sydney College Board of Trustees, he serves on the Board of Trustees of the Mariners Museum, Brookfield Foundation, Massey Cancer Center, Virginia Foundation for Independent Colleges, the Virginia Historical Society and is Past President and Board member of the Cabell Foundation.
+Mr. Cabell is also listed in The Best Lawyers in America for Real Estate Law.
 Martindale Hubble has ranked Mr. Cabell an AV attorney, its highest rating available.

 Dr. Lawrence B. Caplin '86